 PEZ Bookshelf: Re: Cyclists – 200 Years on Two Wheels

 2017 marked the 200th anniversary of Baron Drais’s ride around Mannheim on his Laufmaschine, generally held (except by a handful for French chauvinists) to be the predecessor of our carbon-framed, electronically-shifted disc-braked wonder bicycles, albeit with a lot of history intervening.
-From then to now, with its detours, fashion victims, and astringent personalities, is the subject of well-known British author Michael Hutchinson’s book.
+From then to now, with its detours, fashion victims, and astringent personalities, is the subject of well-known British author Michael Hutchinson’s latest book.

 “Re: Cyclists” is an affectionate and idiosyncratic look at the cycling’s roots and where we find ourselves today.
 Mr. Hutchinson, known familiarly as “Dr. Hutch,” is a very experienced bike racer.
 He writes a regular column for UK publication “Cycling Weekly,” and has, amongst other comments, applauded Simon and Adam Yates for admitting they are identical twins, although this suggests impressive opportunities for subterfuge.
 He has also suggested the World Tour should feature a harlequin jester’s jersey for the most entertaining rider of the day.
 This seems reasonable, as well as his musings how home renovations should veer away from new kitchens to an opulent bicycle storage facility with under-floor heating and LED lighting.